ON THE JOB

 (September 2024-December 2024)

 As a Post Graduate Public Relations Intern working for Social Wise Communications, I supported the account team in managing three clients; a morning television personality, a product-based brand that creates adaptive undergarments aimed at relieving breast discomfort and a children's book author.
 My daily responsibilities varied as the Social Wise Team worked with me to create an internship experience that encompassed the “Post Graduate Spirit.”
 After a week of researching the client roster, I was assigned my first two clients; the morning television show host and the product-based brand that created breast-health friendly bras.
 I began drafting email pitches and building media contact lists for each client.
 Initially, my drafts underwent thorough review by my supervisors, whose feedback helped me refine my approach and create tailored pitches that represented our clients’ focal points.
 Over time, I developed a flexible draft template that could be easily edited to address specific media outlets, streamlining the process and eliminating the need for complete rewrites.
 For instance, I created a baseline “podcast pitch” for each client, which I then personalized to address the individual, or outlet I was contacting.
 The core of the pitch remained the same in the sense that information related to each client was represented consistently; however, I would often revise the opening and closing paragraphs to better align with the outlet's focus, or reference specific content I had reviewed.
-Occasionally, I utilized ChatGPT to assist in building media contact lists, or to refine a paragraph I was struggling to word effectively.
-As they say, “If the tools are available, why not use em’?”
-My pitching efforts resulted in the successful scheduling of a client to appear on a podcast, of which the episode has yet to be filmed.
-As soon as the episode is filmed, I will include a link to it below this description.
+My pitching efforts resulted in the successful scheduling of a client to appear on a podcast.

 Additionally, I assisted the account team in client meetings, offering forth strategic recommendations and taking notes as necessary.
 In one particular instance, I realized that one of our clients was scheduled to make an appearance at an event located in close proximity to where I live.
 After researching the client’s background and initiatives, I found that there was an opportunity to engage children from my community in a way that related directly to the client’s story book.
 I recommended to the client and the account team that they should take the opporunity to visit a specifc venue, as that venue offered forth the perfect setting for the client to read their story and connect with the natural elements discussed throughout the book.
 Though my time with Social Wise ended before the account team was able to book the client’s appearance at said venue, a member of the account team adopted the media lists I had created to build off of going forward, leading me to believe that I will see the client in my area in the near future.